Starting primary school

 Run through the school routine.
 If you've been collecting your child from a playgroup at lunchtime, explain about how at school you stay and have lunch with your friends.
 If it’s possible to extend their hours in their last term of nursery to introduce them to the 9-3 day, that’s worth thinking about, too.

 Talk about school rules

-Some children get confused or anxious about school rules.
+Some children get confused or anxious about school rules so keep it light.
 They may worry they won't hear the school bell, won't line up in time and then get some fearful punishment.

 Practise the school run

 It's worth taking the school run route with your child a few times, and pointing out where the entrance is and things you will see on the journey.
 Children like the expected because it makes them feel safe – the fewer surprises on the first day (like Mummy banging around trying to get into the school through the wrong gate) the better.

 It's common – and often mortifying – for children to wet themselves at school, especially in the first few terms.
 Children often don't like the school toilets (and who can blame them) so they will often hang on until it's too late.